-For many, it didn’t do it justice but for fans at least we had a celluloid depiction of the world that Frank Herbert described.
+For many, it didn’t do it justice (it did for me) but for fans at least we had a celluloid depiction of the world that Frank Herbert described.

-So when it comes to a game of the book/movie they may have deviated from the plot a bit but it still makes for an awesome game, one that you could quite easily pick up and play today.
+So when it comes to a game of the book and movie they may have deviated from the plot a bit but it still makes for an awesome game, one that you could quite easily pick up and play today.

 The world of Dune is a mysterious and enthralling place for the reader to be in and when Virgin brought out Dune on the PC way back in 1993 with an interactive adventure and strategy game melded into one and by golly, they pulled it off!

-in the palace in Arakeen, the capital of Dune and get introduced to your family and advisors from the offset where you are informed that there are some Fremen (the planets inhabitants) that you go to speak to at their Sietch (A cave dwelling that the Fremen to live in).
+You start off in the palace in Arakeen, the capital of Dune and get introduced to your family and advisors from the offset where you are informed that there are some Fremen (the planets inhabitants) that you go to speak to at their Sietch (a cave dwelling that the Fremen to live in).

-There are some key points in the game that open up new things to do and achieve, the plot is compelling and you really want to defeat the Harkonnens and help the Fremen achieve their goals of terraforming the planet and become the messiah they knew you to be in the first place.
+There are some key points in the game that open up new things to do and achieve, the plot is compelling and any player will really want to defeat the Harkonnens and help the Fremen achieve their goals of terraforming the planet and become the messiah they knew Paul to be in the first place.

 Dune also came out on the Amiga (no speech as it was on floppy disk) and Sega’s Mega CD (with speech) and is definitely one to pick up, especially if you’re a fan of the books.